The UK Government is changing how we vote. From May 2023, you will need to show photo ID when you vote at a polling station.

 All business rated properties have a rateable value which is set by the Valuation Office Agency (VOA).
 You can check your rateable value and compare it with others on the VOA website.

-Historically, the VOA has re-assessed the Rateable Values of all Non Domestic properties every five years.
-This process is known as revaluation and the most recent one became effective on 1 April 2010.
-The Government has confirmed that the next revaluation will be postponed until 1 April 2017.
+Historically, the VOA has re-assessed the rateable values of all non-domestic properties every five years.
+This process is known as revaluation and the most recent one became effective on 1 April 2017.

 How does the rateable value affect my rate demand notice?

 To determine how much you must pay your rateable value is multiplied by a factor known as the “non-domestic rating multiplier", this is fixed each year by the government.
-For 2014/15, this has been set at 48.2p.
+For 2022 to 2023 this has been set at 51.2p.

-For occupied properties with a Rateable Value below £18,000 not entitled to Charity Relief or Rural Rate Relief the lower non domestic rating multiplier is used.
-For 2014/15, this has been set at 47.1p Empty properties will continue to have the charge calculated using the higher multiplier.
+For occupied properties with a rateable value below £51,000 not entitled to charity relief or rural rate relief the lower non domestic rating multiplier is used.
+For 2022 to 2023, this has been set at 49.9p.
+Empty properties will continue to have the charge calculated using the higher multiplier.

 Property values can change substantially between each five year revaluation.
 The transitional arrangement scheme sets limits on the amount your bill can increase or decrease each year.
-This will continue to apply to yearly increases/decreases until the full amount is due.
+This will continue to apply to yearly increases or decreases until the full amount is due.
 After these limits have been applied your bill will also increase in line with inflation.

 What if I think my rateable value or rating list entry is incorrect?